 The State Board of Pilots consists of nine members, each serving 2-year terms.
 Of those nine members, one is the Secretary of the Department of Labor, Licensing, and Regulations (DLLR), or the designee of the Secretary; one is the President of the Association of Maryland Pilots; three are retired or licensed pilots who have at least five years experience providing pilotage; two are members of the steamship industry who actively employee pilots; and two are appointed to represent consumer interests.
 The Governor appoints each member with the advice of the Secretary.

 The State Board of Pilots currently consists of the following members:

-- Secretary James D. Fielder, Jr., PhD., Department of Labor, Licensing and Regulation, ex officio member
+- Secretary Leonard J. Howie, III, Esquire, Department of Labor, Licensing and Regulation, Ex Officio Member

-- Captain Eric A. Nielsen, President of Association of Maryland Pilots.
+- Captain Eric A. Nielsen, President of the Association of Maryland Pilots, Ex Officio Member

 The Association of Maryland Pilots' Board of Directors